flinksey/100-Days-of-Code/log.md

 **Today's Progress**: So close to completing one of my datasci courses!
 Currently, working on the last item of the final assignment.

 **Thoughts**: Goal is to accomplish this course by this weekend, so that I can move on to the next one.
 It's a fairly time-sensitive program, so even though the deadlines of the program itself aren't fixed, my personal timeline requires I get cracking on the next one soon.
 Super duper looking forward to completing my assignment, especially because I've learned a lot so far.
 In the words of Dory: Just keep swimming, just keep swimming.

+### Day 26: September 12, 2020

+**Today's Progress**: Finally finished one of my datasci courses!!
+It took a while, so yay.

+**Thoughts**: Okay, so now I've got to accomplish my next assignment and work out how I'm going to implement my capstone project.
+Pretty good work today!